-Used without any legal basis before 1991, administrative interceptions - like judicial ones - were regulated by Law n°91-646 of 10 July 1991 after France was condemned by the European Court of Human Rights (CEDH, 24 April 1990, Huvig and Kruslin c/ France) which organised that they could be implemented subject to a Prime Minister decision under the control of an independent authority (CNCIS).
+Used without any legal basis before 1991, administrative interceptions - like judicial ones - were regulated by Law n°91-646 of 10 July 1991, after France was condemned by the European Court of Human Rights (CEDH, 24 April 1990, Huvig and Kruslin c/France), which provided that they could be implemented subject to a decision of the Prime Minister under the control of an independent authority (CNCIS).
 Law n°2004-669 of 9 July 2004 extended the scope of these interceptions beyond telephony interceptions to include all electronic communications.

-Law n°2006-64 of 23 January 2006 providing for anti-terrorism measures allowed police forces to access electronic communication services access to which was initially restricted to judicial authorities.
-Data includes all data retained by electronic communications operators pursuant to articles L.34-1 and R.10-12 to R.10-14 of the CPCE and ISPs and by hosting service providers pursuant to article 6-11 of LCEN and Decree n°2011-219 of 25 February 2011.
+Law n°2006-64 of 23 January 2006 providing for anti-terrorism measures allowed police forces to access electronic communication services, the access to which was initially restricted to judicial authorities.
+This data includes all data retained by electronic communications operators pursuant to articles L.34-1 and R.10-12 to R.10-14 of the CPCE, and by ISPs and hosting service providers pursuant to article 6-11 of LCEN and Decree n°2011-219 of 25 February 2011.

-Law n°2013-1168 of 18 December 2013 on military programming (LPM) gave various state agencies the right to access Internet users'

-communications data, including data issuer, data recipient, time of the communications, websites visited and real time geolocation outside any judicial proceeding.
+Law n°2013-1168 of 18 December 2013 on military programming (LPM) gave various state agencies the right to access Internet users' communications data, including the data issuer, data recipient, time of the communications, websites visited and real time geolocation outside of any judicial proceeding.

-Law n°2015-912 of 24 July 2015 relating to intelligence reinforced the anti-terrorism legal arsenal by legalising and providing a legal framework to practices implemented by intelligence services (namely Direction Générale de la Sécurité Extérieure - DGSE, Direction de la Protection et de la Sécurité de la Défense - DPSD, Direction du Renseignement Militaire - DRM, Direction Générale de la Sécurité Intérieure - DGSI, Direction Nationale du Renseignement et des Enquêtes Douanières and Tracfin).
+Law n°2015-912 of 24 July 2015, relating to intelligence, reinforced the anti-terrorism legal arsenal by legalising and providing a legal framework for practices implemented by intelligence services (namely, Direction Générale de la Sécurité Extérieure - DGSE, Direction de la Protection et de la Sécurité de la Défense - DPSD, Direction du Renseignement Militaire - DRM, Direction Générale de la Sécurité Intérieure - DGSI, Direction Nationale du Renseignement et des Enquêtes Douanières and Tracfin).

-The law organises the conditions of a broad administrative surveillance by granting intelligence services the right to use various technology such as online correspondence's administrative interceptions, IMSI catchers and devices geolocation.
+The said law sets out the conditions of broad administrative surveillance by granting intelligence services the right to use various technologies, such as online correspondences' administrative interceptions, IMSI catchers and device geolocation.

-Furthermore, the law enforces the use of "black boxes" within Internet service providers and telecoms operators' network aiming at collecting suspicious connection data in order to detect a terrorist threat (article L.851-3 of the Domestic Security Code).
-Although this text gave rise to strong reactions, these provisions were validated by the Constitutional Council (Decision n°2012-713 DC of 23 July 2015).
+Furthermore, the said law enforces the use of "black boxes" within Internet service providers and telecoms operators' networks, aiming at collecting suspicious connection data in order to detect a terrorist threat (article L.851-3 of the Domestic Security Code).
+Although this text gave rise to strong reactions, these provisions were validated by the Constitutional Council (decision n°2012-713 DC of 23 July 2015).